danomanion/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
+	- `<!DOCTYPE>` is an instruction to the browser to let it know what version of HTML to use.
+	- It is not actually an HTML Tag
 * What's the difference between standards mode and quirks mode?
+	- Back in the day, before IE5 and Netscape 4 days, HTML Standards weren't quite adopted so they created quirks mode to handle these inconsistencies.
+	- Quirks mode is a pretty dated practice and most modern web browsers use standards mode by default.
+	- However, if there is a malformed doctype or missing doctype the page will render in quirks mode.
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?